navipartner/npcore-partners/Documentation/internal/developers/Secret-Management.md

 If you are missing permission to add new secrets here, please contact hosting - it should be assigned via the NAV developer AD group.

-As our NPCore apps are already hooked up to this keyvault, reading the secrets from AL code requires nothing more than invoking the keyvault codeunit with the name of your secret: codeunit 3800 "App Key Vault Secret Provider"
+As our NPCore apps are already hooked up to this keyvault, reading the secrets from AL code requires nothing more than invoking the keyvault codeunit with the name of your secret: codeunit 6014494 "NPR Azure Key Vault Mgt."

 Example here: https://docs.microsoft.com/en-us/dynamics365/business-central/dev-itpro/developer/devenv-app-key-vault#add-code-to-retrieve-secrets-from-the-key-vault